kristelcaisip/UsefulProgrammingThings/03-JavaScript/03b-React.js/README.md

 # React.JS

+* Javascript library for building user interfaces
+   * Uses a declarative approach
+      * Makes it easy to create interactive UIs with simple views for each state within your application
+   * Automatically renders any changes to their specific components
+   * Component based approach
+      * Encapsulate behaviours into small units
+   * Technology Stack Agnostic
+      * Only the UI side of this - it does not care about the back-end server
+* History
+   * FB Newsfeed in 2011 by Jordan Walke
+   * Designed for speed, simplicity, and scalability
+* React Vocabulary
+   * One-way data flow - Flux architecture
+   * JSX -
+   * Components -
+   * State -
+   * Props - way of passing data between different components
+   * Virtual DOM -
+   * Element - smallest unit of a React Application
+   * Flux/Redux -
+   * Testing -

 ## Cheatsheet - Useful CLI Commands

-* To use React, you would need `node` and `npm` installed
+* To use React, you would need `node` and `yarn` installed (https://yarnpkg.com/)
+   * You can use `npm` but `yarn` is better from experience

 ```
-$ npm install [DEPENDENCY]          // install a dependency
+$ npm install -g create-react-app         // it will install create-react-app globally (you might need sudo)
-$ npx create-react-app [APP_NAME]   // create a new React project with npx
+$ create-react-app [APP_NAME]             // cd into the directory you want to create the app and create one
-$ npm init react-app [APP_NAME]     // create a new React project with npm
+$ cd [APP_NAME]                           // navigate into the project dir
-$ npm start                         // launch the application in http://localhost:3000
+$ yarn start                              // run the application and it should open it in localhost:3000
-$ npm run build                     // for PROD
-$ npm test                          // run unit tests
-$ npm run eject                     // remove dependencies
-$ npm run install                   // runs the package.json and scripts.install
-cd
 ```

 * `npm` vs `npx`